sCompile: Critical Path Identification and Analysis for Smart Contracts: Introduction

 \section{Introduction}

-Built on top of cryptographic algorithms~\cite{Diffie:2006:NDC:2263321.2269104, Diffie:1976:MCT:1499799.1499815,jorstad1997cryptographic} and the blockchain technology~\cite{haber1990time,brito2013bitcoin,narayanan2016bitcoin}, cryptocurrency like Bitcoin has been developing rapidly in recent years.
-Many believe that it has the potential to revolutionize the banking industry by allowing monetary transactions in an anonymous, distributed, and trusted way.
-Smart contracts bring it one step further by providing a framework which allows any contract (not only monetary transactions) to be executed in an autonomous, distributed, and trusted way.
+Built on top of cryptographic algorithms~\cite{Diffie:2006,Diffie:1976,jorstad1997} and the blockchain technology~\cite{haber1990time,brito2013bitcoin,narayanan2016bitcoin}, cryptocurrency like Bitcoin has been developing rapidly in recent years.
+Many believe it has the potential to revolutionize the banking industry by allowing monetary transactions.
+Smart contracts bring it one step further by providing a framework which allows any contract to be executed in an autonomous, distributed, and trusted way.
 Smart contracts thus may revolutionize many industries.
 Ethereum~\cite{wood2014ethereum}, an open-source, blockchain-based cryptocurrency, is the first to integrate the functionality of smart contracts.
-Due to its enormous potential, its market cap reached at \$45.13 billion as of Nov 28th, 2017~\cite{BitcoinE61:online}.
+Due to its enormous potential, its market cap reached at \$29.1 billion as of Jun 17th, 2019.

 In essence, smart contracts are computer programs which are automatically executed on a distributed blockchain infrastructure.
-Popular applications of smart contracts include crowd fund raising and online gambling, which often involve monetary transactions as part of the contract.
-Majority of smart contracts in Ethereum are written in a programming language called Solidity.
+A majority of smart contracts in Ethereum are written in a programming language called Solidity~\cite{ethereum90:online}.
 Like ordinary programs, Solidity programs may contain vulnerabilities, which potentially lead to attacks.
 The problem is magnified by the fact that smart contracts, unlike ordinary programs, cannot be patched easily once they are deployed on the blockchain.

-In recent years, there have been an increasing number of news reports on attacks targeting smart contracts.
-These attacks exploit security vulnerabilities in Ethereum smart contracts and often result in monetary loss.
-One notorious example is the DAO attack, i.e., an attacker stole more than 3.5 million Ether (equivalent to about \$45 million USD at the time) from the DAO contract on June 17, 2017.
-This attack is carried out through a bug in the DAO contract.
-The correctness and systematic analysis and verification of smart contracts since then have been brought into sight with urgency.
+In recent years, these attacks exploit security vulnerabilities in Ethereum smart contracts and often result in monetary loss.
+One notorious example is the DAO attack~\cite{AttackTh83:online}, i.e., an attacker stole more than 3.5 million Ether (about \$45 million USD at the time) from the DAO contract on June 17, 2016.

-There have been multiple attempts on building tools which aim to analyze smart contracts fully automatically.
-For instance, Oyente~\cite{luu2016making} applies symbolic execution techniques to find potential security vulnerabilities in Solidity smart contracts.
-Oyente has reportedly been applied to 19,366 Ethereum contracts and 45.6\% of them are flagged as vulnerable.
-Another example is Zeus~\cite{kalra2018zeus}, which applies abstract interpretation to analyze smart contracts and claims that 94.6\% of the contracts are vulnerable.
-In addition, there are approaches on applying theorem proving techniques to verify smart contracts which requires considerable manual effort~\cite{Fstar}.

 The problem of analyzing and verifying smart contracts is far from being solved.
 Some believe that it will never be, just as the verification problem of traditional programs.
 Solidity is designed to be Turing-complete which intuitively means that it is very expressive and flexible.
 The price to pay is that almost all interesting problems associated with checking whether a smart contract is vulnerable are undecidable~\cite{turing1937computable}.
 Consequently, tools which aim to analyze smart contracts \emph{automatically} either are not scalable or produce many false alarms.
 For instance, Oyente~\cite{luu2016making} is designed to check whether a program path leads to a vulnerability or not using a constraint solver to check whether the path is feasible or not.
 Due to the limitation of constraint solving techniques, if Oyente is unable to determine whether the path is feasible or not, the choice is either to ignore the path (which may result in a false negative, i.e., a vulnerability is missed) or to report an alarm (which may result in a false alarm).